oliverstockdale/starter-academic/content/post/eureka-prize-finalist/index.md

 ---
 title: Eureka Prize Finalist
-subtitle: The Australian Quantum Vortex Team has been announces as a finalist in the Scientific Research category for the UNSW Eureka Prize.
+subtitle: The Australian Quantum Vortex Team has been announced as a finalist in the Scientific Research category for the Eureka Prize awarded by the Australian Museum.
 date: 2020-09-29T17:37:22.534Z
 draft: false
 featured: false